 Hatra

-Hatra comprises the ruins of a fortified city that symbolizes Parthian power which for a long time threatened that of Rome.
+Hatra comprises the ruins of a fortified city that symbolizes Parthian power, which for a long time threatened that of Rome.

 The fortifications consist of a circular double wall, the best-preserved example of a design typical for the region.
 Hatra in the 1st and 2nd century AD was a major trade center with a population of mixed descent, resulting in the veneration of Greek, Syrian, Babylonian and Phoenician gods in its main sanctuary.
 This can still be seen in the inscriptions and statues of its temples.

 Community Perspective: Hatra suffered damage from ISIS, but has undergone emergency restorations and has reopened to visitors.
 Thomas managed to enter in 2021 and found hardly any statues left, but the structures were mostly intact.
+Clyde and Els went in 2024 and 2025, respectively, and found that the site had been patched up, including reinstating damaged sculptural figures and reliefs.

 Map of Hatra